 “As for the AutoCrit software, our latest updates take it to a whole new level.
 Digging deeper into fiction writing and the specific genres.
 We also added our new Summary report that gives you customized recommendations on where to start and what needs to be done in each category.”

 In contrast, ProWritingAid offers a comparable editing tool for an advertised price of $45/year.
 That is less for a year than AutoCrit charges for a month (for their full offering).

 I do want to be clear that from a follow-up email Jocelyn sent me, it seems that AutoCrit does offer their SW for months at a time.
 That is: 1 month, 2 months, 3 months, etc. So that is nice in one sense, but it also creates another dilemma.
 Though $30 for one month allows you to pay for just the time frame you want — and $30 is reasonable for a burst of work — my experience with editing is that it always drags on longer than you expect, and when you are done, you might forget to shut down your subscription, so even if you are not using it, your credit card is getting charged.
 So again, compared to PWA’s pricing…kind of hard to get on the AutoCrit bandwagon.

 In fairness, PWA does not have as clean and as an intuitive interface as AutoCrit has, but it actually has more features and more ability to customize what you want it to find for you.
 And if it matters to you (it may not), PWA also has a Microsoft Word Plugin, which AutoCrit does not have.
 On the other hand, AutoCrit will be offering courses to help writers, according to Jocelyn.
 In short, though different, they are both powerful and extremely helpful writing apps.

-Related, if you want a powerful, free tool, see my article on how to combine the free versions of the Hemingway App and Grammarly.
+Related, if you want a powerful, free editing software, see my article on how to combine the free versions of the Hemingway App and Grammarly.
 Not as powerful as either AutoCrit or ProWritingAid, but damned impressive results for free if you need some editing help when writing fiction. 😉